 “The effects of the Great Hydrogen War have become more pervasive than we once anticipated,” remarked Krause.

-“Yes, it’s a worldwide epidemic, and this particular mutation is one of the most bizarre anyone has seen yet.”
+“Yes, it’s a worldwide crisis, and this particular mutation is one of the most bizarre anyone has seen yet.”

 Captain Galloway overheard the conversation and turned to face the scientists.
 “A new mutant discovered?
 Is General Pierpont aware of this?”

 “Quite aware,” said Pierpont.
 “But the rest of you haven’t been briefed, so listen up please.”

 Now that he had the attention of everyone in the room, Dr. Farquhar cleared his throat and proceeded with more volume.
 “The Nile crocodile is one of the largest reptilian predators in the world, often growing to sixteen feet and longer.
 It’s a fearsome creature, even in it’s natural non-mutated form.
 So now imagine how dangerous a Nile croc would be if it could fly.”